Chaldean vs Pythagorean Numerology: Two Schools, One Vedic Method

-Two great systems of numerology exist today.
-One is very old, born in ancient Babylon.
-The other came from Greece.
+People often ask which numerology system is better, Chaldean or Pythagorean.
 Both turn letters and dates into numbers.
-Both claim to reveal your true nature.
-But they work in very different ways.
-And they often give different results for the same name.
+Both read those numbers for clues about your nature.
+But they assign the numbers in very different ways, so they often give different results for the same name.

-The Chaldean system treats the number 9 as sacred.
-It never assigns 9 to any letter.
-The number 9 can only appear in the final result.
-This is a key difference.
+The Chaldean system treats the number 9 as special.
+It never assigns 9 to a letter, so 9 appears only in the final result.
+This is a key difference from the Pythagorean chart.

 The Pythagorean system is named after the Greek thinker Pythagoras.
 He lived around 570 to 495 BCE.
 Pythagoras believed that "all is number."
 He saw numbers as the basic building blocks of the entire universe.[2]